 Craigslist and Facebook Marketplace have mostly the same premise.
 You can post goods for sale locally and sell your stuff to people in your area.
 The benefit is no shipping costs and both services are rather popular.
 You simply post your ad, people respond to it, you pick one and sell it to that person.
 Plus, you can post the same ad on both services to cast a wider net.
 We have Craigslist linked up since it’s the classic option.
 You can find Facebook Marketplace stuff within the actual Facebook app.

 Lots of people have tons of stuff that are worth some money. eBay can help you turn that stuff into actual money.
 Pretty much everybody knows how eBay works.
 You put your stuff up on a listing.
 People then buy it and you ship it out.
-You can sell pretty much whatever you want from books and cloths to electronics and even furniture or cars.
-We recommend selling larger items locally because shipping can be challenging, but otherwise this is where you want to start when selling stuff.
+You can sell pretty much whatever you want from books and clothes to electronics and even furniture or cars.
+We recommend selling larger items locally because shipping can be challenging, but otherwise, this is where you want to start when selling stuff.
 It’s definitely among the best money making apps and the most recognizable for sure.

 Many people are artists, tinkerers, and creators of some sort.
 People like that can use an online shop like Etsy to sell their various arts and crafts.
 You can find a variety of stuff there and virtually all of it is handmade, limited edition, or one of a kind.
 Shop owners can sell whatever they want really.
 The app itself is called Sell on Etsy.
 It lets you manage your shop, your orders, and your listings.
 You can also chat with potential buyers and do other stuff.
 This is a great way for the artistically inclined to make a few bucks.
 The app will help them do that.